 The keycaps are made of PBT plastic with a pleasant, slightly textured finish.
 The Standard Version model we tested has Cherry profile keycaps, while the Special Edition configuration has OSA profile keycaps, which are significantly taller and have more rounded, spherical tops.

-Note that the spacing between keys is standard, but the function row has an unusual layout and has no cluster spacing or offset from the top alphanumeric row, which may take a bit of getting used to.
+The Keychron K2 HE that we tested has standard spacing between keys, but the function row has an unusual layout.
+It has no cluster spacing or offset from the top alphanumeric row, which may take a bit of getting used to.

 We expect all compatible Gateron Double-Rail Magnetic switches will produce similar typing noise.
 For more information on compatible switches, see the Switches section.